Something just clicked.

-I learnt how to become more stoic when rowing across the Atlantic Ocean – certain things happened that I never believed I could tolerate but I did, and as a result, it improved me.
+I learned how to become more stoic when rowing across the Atlantic Ocean – certain things happened that I never believed I could tolerate but I did, and as a result, it improved me.

 I now do my best to be a stoic.
 I’m still learning and far from being an expert, but am an improved version of my younger self.

 Have the discipline to make a decision and stick to the process – whether that’s a fitness regime, work goals or self-development.

 Life does not go to plan – things break (physical items, relationships, emotions) but acceptance is the key.